2 Strategies That Beat The S&P 500 While Quality And Value Underperformed

 #8: High Dividend + Low Volatility Underperforms

-Finally, we look at one more simple strategy that looks appealing at face value, but hasn't kept up with SPY since it launched in 2012: The Invesco S&P 500 High Dividend Low Volatility ETF (SPHD).
+Finally, we look at one more simple strategy that looks appealing at face value, but hasn't kept up with SPY since it launched in 2012: The Invesco S&P 500 High Dividend Low Volatility Portfolio ETF (SPHD).
 One would think buying high-yielding companies whose share prices don't move much should provide safe and steady returns, and for the most part it had until the 2019 surge in large cap growth, and the most recent crash where SPHD fell as much as SPY.
 This seems to be because the two most highly weighted sectors in SPHD are real estate and utilities, both of which tend to have significant amounts of debt, meaning increased concerns of credit default in shocks like we've seen recently.

 Despite the less than impressive performance, SPHD has maintained about 10x as much in assets under management as SPGP, likely because of the appeal to a large number of investors looking for "high dividends" with "low volatility."